 A runny nose, sneezing, head-tilt, listlessness, and diarrhea are all signs of a sick bunny.
 Rabbits have extremely delicate respiratory and digestive systems, and any change in the balance of these systems can result in death if they are not treated properly and quickly.
 Bare spots or scabs anywhere on the body suggest that the rabbit has parasites or has been fighting with other rabbits.
 Refer to PETA’s factsheet “Pet Shops: No Bargain for Animals” for more information about how to alert authorities to possible abuse at stores that sell live animals.

-If you plan to adopt two rabbits, consider getting a neutered male and a spayed female, as they are usually more compatible than two neutered or spayed bunnies of the same sex.
-It is crucial to have your new companion spayed or neutered immediately.
+If you plan to adopt two rabbits, it is crucial to have your new companions spayed or neutered immediately.
 Otherwise, males mark their territory, females run a high risk of uterine cancer, and the already serious overpopulation crisis could become worse.

 ‘We’re Vegetarians, Thank You!’